zixinh/aws-notes/README.md

 [ back to topic ](#compute)

+#### CloudTrail vs Cloudwatch Logs
+- Difference
+  - CloudTrail is for detailed API logging, including
+    - who made the API call
+    - what's the API call request
+    - what's the response of API call
+  - Cloudwatch logs may capture general info of API calls, but would not capture in great details

 #### OpsWorks vs Cloudformation
 - Difference
   - OpsWorks is for configuration management -- to manage softwares on existing servers